bihealth/bih-cluster/bih-cluster/docs/storage/migration-faq.md

 !!!
 Warning
     When defining your source location, do not use the `*` wildcard character.
     This will not match hidden (dot) files and leave them behind.

+!!!
+Note
+	Paranoid users may want to consider using `hashdeep` to ensure that all files were successfully copied.

 ## Conda environments
 Conda environment tend to not react well when the folder they are stored in is moved from its original location.